 If USCIS lists your child under 14 years old on the biometrics appointment notice, your child must attend the biometrics appointment.
 If your child is not listed on the notice, then they do not need to attend the biometrics appointment.

-We hope that you found our guide to the biometrics appointment step in the immigration application process useful.
-Working with a good immigration attorney can make your immigration process easier.
-If you can't afford the attorney fees and don't want to handle yourcase alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Understanding all the requirements of your immigration application can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!